makr0n/SCV_Git_1702/practice_lesson.md

 2. Accept Incoming Change: replaces the current state of the file with incoming content
 3. Accept Both Changes: adds the contents of both branches.
 4. Compare changes: allow you to see both files simultaneously (and decide what to do next).
+After you have selected the solution option and made it, you need to make a **merge commit**.

 ### 8.4.
 Deleting branches